AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-rendersettings.md

 ## Properties {#section-fa89db09aeeb420292cf783f07b8547a}

 Text string.
-If specified, it must be a valid render settings string, as defined with the Vignette Authoring Tool (part of the Scene7 Image Authoring package).
+If specified, it must be a valid render settings string, as defined with the Vignette Authoring Tool (part of the Dynamic Media Image Authoring package).

 ## Default {#section-4e76784aeecd4f09a33124aded7406cb}